How to Get the Testing Accommodations You Need in College

 1 Find Out Why Your Request Was Denied

 First, ask disability services why your request for testing accommodations was denied.
-Since you will have already shown your professional designation letter — from a doctor or lawyer, stating your legal right to ADA accommodations — you'll want to get an explanation.
+You’ll want an explanation since you have already shown your professional designation letter — from a doctor or lawyer, stating your legal right to ADA accommodations.

 Ask for details.
 Also, ask what you need to do to have the request approved.
 Get specific instructions.
-For example, it could be that you simply missed a step throughout the application process.
+For example, you could have simply missed a step throughout the application process.

 2 Reapply for the Testing Accommodation

-Don't be afraid to reapply for the testing accommodation that is your right!
+Don’t be afraid to reapply for the testing accommodation, as it is your right!
 Remember, the ADA is a law that protects the rights of people with disabilities.

 Determine if you need to submit new information that supports your request or share previous information differently.
-Or if you need to obtain paperwork from off-campus doctors or lawyers to establish your ADA status.
+Or if you need to obtain paperwork from off-campus doctors or lawyers to prove that you meet the definition of disability under the ADA.

 For instance, maybe you supplied a photocopy of a scanned medical document when your college only accepts documentation mailed directly from medical offices.